rforbiodatascience21/2021_group_17_final_project/README.md

 - ?

 Work split up until next monday:
-- Annette:
+- Annette: 04-13, prework and 01_load
-- Matthias:
+- Matthias: 14-22, prework and 01_load
 - Thomas: 01_load and 02_clean for the covid data (datafiles 01,02,03)
-- Carlotta:
--
+- Carlotta: finish 02_clean or write sceleton for it, in case the files are not ready yet

 Things to ask Leon:

 - Correlation problem?